bokiscout/SimpleClipboardManager/README.md

 #### Requirements:
 This software require at least Microsoft Windows Vista, will work on any newer version.
-This software require

 #### Note:
 Multiple documents copied at once are excluded from clipboard history.

-This is not a bug, it is programera choise but can be changed if desired.

 This is software is stil in alpha version so It is not garanteed that everything will be working out of the box as expected.